Report: Twitter bans Trump campaign from tweeting over COVID misinformation

-Twitter has disabled the account of President Trump’s campaign until a post containing misinformation about the coronavirus is deleted, the Washington Post reported Wednesday.
+Twitter temporarily disabled the account of President Trump’s campaign Wednesday over a post containing misinformation about the coronavirus, the Washington Post reported Wednesday.

-The post in question shows a clip of Trump claiming during a Fox News interview that children are “almost immune” from COVID-19.
+The post in question showed a clip of Trump claiming during a Fox News interview that children are “almost immune” from COVID-19.

-A spokeswoman with Twitter, Liz Kelley, told the paper that Twitter hid Team Trump’s video and that @teamtrump won’t be allowed to tweet until it is deleted.
+A spokeswoman with Twitter, Liz Kelley, told the paper that Twitter hid Team Trump’s video and that @teamtrump wouldn’t be allowed to tweet until it was deleted.
+After almost 12 hours without any activity, Team Trump tweeted again shortly after 9 p.m.
+EST.

 Facebook deleted the same post from President Trump’s page earlier in the day, saying Wednesday that the “video includes false claims that a group of people is immune from COVID-19 which is a violation of our policies around harmful COVID misinformation.”